mac-can/mac-can.github.io/_pages/drivers.md

 {% endif %}
 {% endfor %}

-## macOS User-Space Driver for CAN Leaf Interfaces from Kvaser
+## CAN Leaf Interfaces from Kvaser

 The Swedish company Kvaser AB supplies advanced CAN solutions to engineers designing and deploying systems for manifold areas of applications.
 They offer a wide range of CAN hardware and CAN software, mainly for applications under Windows but also under Linux.